apache/spark/docs/sql-migration-guide.md

 ## Upgrading from Spark SQL 3.1 to 3.2

-  - In Spark 3.2, `spark.sql.adaptive.enabled` is enabled by default.
-To restore the behavior before Spark 3.2, you can set `spark.sql.adaptive.enabled` to `false`.

   - In Spark 3.2, the meta-characters `\n` and `\t` are escaped in the `show()` action.
 In Spark 3.1 or earlier, the two metacharacters are output as it is.

 ## Upgrading from Spark SQL 3.0 to 3.1